 Ditch the iframe tag.
 Create pages that Google can crawl and associate with your site easily.

 You may be facing what seems like a small layout issue with your iframe tag today.
 You might manage to rectify it now.
 Only for you and your visitors to get problems with Google, usability or security later.

-We strongly advise you stay away from using the iframe tag.
+I strongly advise you stay away from using the iframe tag.